-Our program is designed to meet the learning needs of children who are five by September 1st.
-Our program is a five day full day program and follows our elementary school schedule.
-Each student is evaluated before entrance into our program.
-We use the Brigance Assessment recommended by the Archdiocese of Detroit which is a screening for learning and development.
+Our program is designed to meet the learning needs of children who are five by September 1.
+Our program is a five-day full-day program and follows our elementary school schedule.
+Each student is evaluated before entering into our program.
+We use the Brigance Assessment, recommended by the Archdiocese of Detroit, which is a learning and development screener.
 Our Lady of Sorrows Kindergarten program is aligned to the Archdiocese of Detroit curriculum and learning standards.
-We believe that Kindergarten is the official start to a child’s school career and should be the best learning and growing experience for each child.
-Our curriculum and school day is based on your child’s developmental growth spiritually, academically, socially, emotionally, and in small and large motor development.
+We believe that Kindergarten is the official start of a child’s school career and should be the best learning and growing experience for each child.
+Our curriculum and school day are based on your child’s developmental growth spiritually, academically, socially, emotionally, and in small and large motor development.
 Our goal is to help your child achieve the skills they need to learn and to build a love for learning.

-The Children are exposed to and participate in our church’s Liturgical year throughout the Kindergarten program..
-They attend Mass once a week with our Elementary students and participate in special masses , prayer services and retreat days..
-Our Teachers and staff are certified Catechesis’s and are required to update their certification yearly.
+The children are exposed to and participate in our church’s liturgical year throughout the Kindergarten program.
+They attend Mass once a week with our Elementary students and participate in special Masses, prayer services, and retreat days.
+Our Teachers and staff are certified Catechists and are required to update their certification yearly.

 Language Arts and Literacy

 The natural curiosity of the Kindergarten student to use and manipulate the world around them opens their minds to learning mathematical concepts.
-We use hands on tools, math games, and computer sites to engage the students in using problem solving techniques to solve mathematical concepts.
-The children work in large groups, small groups, and individually to acquire math skills that they will need to gain understanding.
+We use hands-on tools, math games, and computer sites to engage the students in using problem-solving techniques to solve mathematical concepts.
+The children work in large groups, small groups, and individually to acquire math skills and understanding.
 Children are challenged daily with A Problem of the Day and use math journals to express mathematical concepts in words and drawing.
-We use an integrated approach with reading, writing and math so children become fluent with their math skills and everyday challenges.
+We use an integrated approach with reading, writing, and math so children become fluent in their math skills and everyday challenges.
 We cover the following concepts in Kindergarten:

 Geometry and Patterns